East Anglian Air Ambulance

-The East Anglian Air Ambulance (EAAA) is an air ambulance providing Helicopter Emergency Medical Services (HEMS) across the English counties of Norfolk, Suffolk, Cambridgeshire and Bedfordshire.
+The East Anglian Air Ambulance (EAAA) is an air ambulance providing helicopter emergency medical services (HEMS) across the English counties of Norfolk, Suffolk, Cambridgeshire and Bedfordshire.
 The appeal to fund the service was launched in the summer of 2000 by top jockey Frankie Dettori, who had been injured in a serious plane crash in June of that year.
 When flying commenced in January 2001, the service was initially available only one day a week.
-The East Anglian Air Ambulance operates two helicopters, 365 days a year, from its bases at Cambridge Airport and Norwich Airport, covering over 5000 sqmi and a population of approximately 3.5 million.
+The charity operates two helicopters, 365 days a year, from its bases at Cambridge Airport and Norwich Airport, covering over 5000 sqmi and a population of approximately 3.5 million.

 Mission

 EAAA's mission statement is: "To alleviate suffering and save lives, by the rapid delivery of specialist clinicians and equipment to accidents and medical emergencies and the subsequent transfer of patients to and between hospitals".

-The charity provides air ambulance cover for East Anglia, in association with East of England Ambulance Service NHS Trust, which provides highly skilled critical care paramedics who fly with the charity.
+The charity provides air ambulance cover for East Anglia, in association with East of England Ambulance Service, which provides highly skilled critical care paramedics who fly with the charity.
 Doctors are seconded from their home NHS trusts.